-Stochastic Elements.-
+Stochastic Elements

-Our estimation framework will rely on two key equilibrium relationships: a first order condition characterizing managers' optimal choice of workers, and the equilibrium relationship between an associate's earnings w and the associate-partner ratio n at the associate's office.
+Our estimation framework relies on two key equilibrium relationships: a first order condition characterizing managers' optimal choice of workers and the equilibrium relationship between an associate's earnings w and the associate-partner ratio n at the associate's office.
 Utilizing these relationships empirically requires us to introduce stochastic elements into the model in a way that makes the structure of these relationships well-defined but not deterministic.
-We therefore make the following assumptions.
+Assumptions 5 and 6 deal with this.

-Assumption 4: Stochastic productivity.
-The productivity of teams is stochastic, so that the value of production at office i per unit of productive time is: $v_i(z_m) = v(z_m)\varepsilon_i$ where ε_i is i.i.d., $\varepsilon_i > 0$, $E(\varepsilon_i) = 1$.
-Productivity shocks are realized after organizational decisions are made, so that they affect partners' earnings but not the organizational equilibrium.
-These shocks affect the team's rate of output during
+Assumption 5: Productivity Shocks The productivity shock ε_i is i.i.d. across offices, $\varepsilon_i > 0, E(\varepsilon_i) = 1$.
+These shocks are realized after organizational decisions are made, so that they affect partners' earnings but not the organizational equilibrium.